martinsarrionandia/legacy-vpc/README.md

 ### Configure variables

-Most of the configuration options you require should be in the variables files.
+Most of the configuration options you require should be in the variables files `variables.tf`

+You will also need to create a state bucket in the AWS console and configure it in `backend.tf`

 The terraform will deploy a very simple environment with the following.